nGoline/solidity-portuguese/docs/introduction-to-smart-contracts.rst

 O que acontece se ocorrer duas transações na rede que querem esvaziar uma conta, um chamado conflito?

-The abstract answer to this is that you do not have to care.
-An order of the transactions will be selected for you, the transactions will be bundled into what is called a "block" and then they will be executed and distributed among all participating nodes.
-If two transactions contradict each other, the one that ends up being second will be rejected and not become part of the block.

 A resposta abstrata à isso é que você não precisa se preocupar.
 Uma ordem das transações será selecionada para você, as transações serão empacotadas no que é chamado de "bloco" (block) e então eles serão executados e distribuídos entre todos os nós participantes.